 If you enjoy and manage an aquarium, whether you’re a beginner or an expert, you already know that keeping it clean is one of the most important aspects of the hobby.

-Keeping your aquarium clean will ensure your fish and other creatures thrive, and it will provide you with a beautiful tank you can be proud of.
+Keeping your aquarium clean will ensure your fish and other creatures stay healthy and thrive, and it will provide you with a beautiful tank to look at that you can be proud of.

 That’s where gravel vacuums come in.
 These handy devices take the hassle out of keeping your aquarium clean and beautiful.

-This guide to the best aquarium gravel cleaners will help you understand the benefits and importance of gravel cleaners, and we’ll share some of our top picks with you too.
+This guide to the best aquarium gravel cleaners will help you understand the benefits and importance of gravel cleaners, and we share some of our top picks with you too.

 - The Importance of Keeping Your Gravel Clean

 - What to look for in the Best Aquarium Vacuum Cleaner

 - Our Choices for Best Aquarium Vacuum Cleaner for Different Tank Sizes

 - Best Aquarium Gravel Vacuum for Medium Sized Tanks